illinoistech-itm/jhajek/itmd-521/Week-05/Readme.md

 ### Part I

 In chapter 15 (up to page 390 in the ePub edition -- stop at the heading **Text and Binary Formats**)  You are to install Sqoop binary on your local Hadoop Cluster (Vagrant Box).
-You are to use the  WHERE clause on page 393 (epub) to execute an import from your mysql to hadoop for all records that have temperatures >= 38.0 Celcius
+You are to use the  WHERE clause on page 393 (epub) to execute an import from your mysql to hadoop for all records that have temperatures >= 38.0 and <= 42.0 Celsius.

 ### Part II

-Upon succesful completion of this operation, use the ```hadoop fs -tail <file>``` command to display the last 10 records of the file (see page 388 epub ) or right before the heading **Text and Binary Formats**.
+Upon succesful completion of this operation, use the ```hadoop fs -tail <file>``` command to display the last <strike>10 records</strike> last 1kb of the file (see page 388 epub) or right before the heading **Text and Binary Formats**.
 Place screen shot in the space allocated below.

 ### Deliverable Instructions